ion-channel/ion-connect/README.md

 ## Your wish

 Ion Connect provides a setup command called *configure*.
 This should probably be the first command you run.
 You will be prompted for your Ion Channel Secret Key which will be provided by an Ion Channel staff member.
+Contact us at <ion-connect@ionchannel.io>

 ```sh
 $ ion-connect configure